recumbent/posh-tasklog/README.md

 ## Testing

-Because I'm writing a Cmdlet I (probably) want tot use pester to do at least some testing - of an integration type nature where I'm testing calling the comdlets rather than anything where I test the internal function of the code (allowing that these are similar).
+Because I'm writing a Cmdlet I (probably) want to use pester to do at least some testing - of an integration type nature where I'm testing calling the comdlets rather than anything where I test the internal function of the code (allowing that these are similar).

 For pester to work its assumed that the test module will be in the "publish" folder off the root: `dotnet publish -o publish`